AIGAdc/dcdesignweek.org-11ty/source/pages/accessibility.md

   heroHeader: Accessibility Statement
   heroColorCombo: zodiac-on-cream
   heroBody: DC Design Week is committed to improving accessibility and inclusion
     efforts each year.
-We recognize this is a journey and that we are still far from our ideal.
+We recognize this is a journey that we are still far from our ideal.
 sectionOne:
   sectionOneColorCombo: white-on-zodiac
   sectionOneHeader: What are we aiming to?